-Enter on line 7 the total compensation of all officers paid or incurred in the trade or business activities of the corporation, including fringe benefit expenditures made on behalf of officers owning more than 2% of the corporation's stock.
+Include fringe benefit expenditures made on behalf of officers and employees owning more than 2% of the corporation's stock.
 Also report these fringe benefits as wages in box 1 of Form W-2.
-Do not include on line 7 amounts paid or incurred for fringe benefits of officers owning 2% or less of the corporation's stock.
+Do not include amounts paid or incurred for fringe benefits of officers and employees owning 2% or less of the corporation's stock.
 These amounts are reported on line 18, page 1, of Form 1120S.
 See the instructions for that line for information on the types of expenditures that are treated as fringe benefits and for the stock ownership rules.

 Report amounts paid for health insurance coverage for a more than 2% shareholder (including that shareholder's spouse and dependents) as an information item in box 14 of that shareholder's Form W-2.
-For 1998, a more than 2% shareholder may be allowed to deduct up to 45% of such amounts on Form 1040, line 28.
+For 2000, a more than 2% shareholder may be allowed to deduct up to 60% of such amounts on Form 1040, line 28.

-Do not include on line 7 compensation reported elsewhere on the return, such as amounts included in cost of goods sold, elective contributions to a section 401(k) cash or deferred arrangement, or amounts contributed under a salary reduction SEP agreement.
+Do not include amounts reported elsewhere on the return, such as salaries and wages included in cost of goods sold, elective contributions to a section 401(k) cash or deferred arrangement, or amounts contributed under a salary reduction SEP agreement or a SIMPLE